Contents

 Proper installation of exterior plywood is crucial for ensuring its longevity and performance.
 Here are some steps for a successful installation:

-• Cutting and Fitting: Use a circular saw or jigsaw to cut plywood to the desired dimensions.
+- Cutting and Fitting: Use a circular saw or jigsaw to cut pressed wood board to the desired dimensions.
 Make sure to measure carefully to avoid mistakes.

-• Securing the Plywood: Use rust-resistant screws or nails to secure plywood to framing or substructures.
+- Securing the Plywood: Use rust-resistant screws or nails to secure multilayered wood board to framing or substructures.
 Avoid using regular nails, as they may corrode over time in outdoor conditions.

 Maintenance and Care